 Need-payoff Questions

-In the final stage of the SPIN sales framework, the questions need to relate to the benefit of providing a solution to either prevent a potential problem or alleviate a existing issue.
-At this point in the process, it is critical to allow the potential buyer suggest the benefits of a solution on his own.
+In the final stage of the SPIN sales framework, the questions need to relate to the benefit of providing a solution to either prevent a potential problem or alleviate an existing issue.
+At this point in the process, allowing the potential buyer to suggest the benefits of a solution on his own is critical.
 This is because while a prospect may feel certain a salesperson is on her side, there is no one whom anyone trusts more than herself.

-The objective for the salesperson is to design questions with answers which perfectly fits the solution she is selling.
+The objective for the salesperson is to design questions with answers that perfectly fit the solution she is selling.
 Examples of need-payoff questions for a company selling a mobile app for food delivery services:

 How would receiving a text message if your vehicles deviated from an approved route prevent personal use of your vehicles?